Europe Travel Guide

 Begur, Spain – by Just Go Places

-One of our favourite destinations is Begur in the Costa Brava in Spain.
+One of our favorite destinations is Begur in the Costa Brava in Spain.
 The town is an easy destination to reach by road from Barcelona.
 We loved that the charming little town had 9 separate beaches – all with their own identity.
 For example, there was one beach that had pebbles for skimming stones and another with sand for children to play.
 With so many little coves, the beaches never felt crowded.
 There is a coastal walk connecting the beaches.